nasuni-labs/nasuni-dashboards/README.md

     * Windows

-      Run PowerShell as an administrator and run the following command:
+      Run PowerShell as an administrator and run the following command to open the InfluxDB shell:

       ```PowerShell
       Start-Process "C:\Program Files\InfluxData\InfluxDB\influx.exe"